Validation

 Equipment qualification is one piece.
 Process validation is the larger challenge.
 The 2011 FDA guidance established a three-stage lifecycle approach, and most organizations still struggle to execute it coherently.

-Stage 1 is process design—establishing the scientific foundation for your process parameters.
+Stage 1 is process design.
+Establishing the scientific foundation for your process parameters.
 Why did you choose this temperature range?
 What experiments demonstrated that this mixing speed produces consistent results?
 The knowledge that justifies your parameters should be documented and accessible, not buried in development reports from five years ago.

-Stage 2 is process performance qualification—the PPQ batches that demonstrate your commercial process produces acceptable product.
+Stage 2 is process performance qualification.
+The PPQ batches that demonstrate your commercial process produces acceptable product.
 Enhanced sampling, tighter monitoring, statistical analysis.
 Most organizations handle this stage well because it's discrete and auditable.

-Stage 3 is continued process verification—ongoing monitoring that confirms the validated state continues throughout the product lifecycle.
+Stage 3 is continued process verification.
+Ongoing monitoring that confirms the validated state continues throughout the product lifecycle.
 This is where organizations fail.
 CPV requires tracking critical process parameters and quality attributes over time, identifying trends, and investigating shifts.
 It's not a one-time exercise; it's a continuous obligation.

 Seal connects batch data, quality results, and statistical analysis into continuous monitoring dashboards.
 When a parameter trends toward a limit, you see it before it becomes a deviation.
 When a quality attribute shifts, you investigate before it becomes a failure.
 CPV becomes a living activity, not an annual report assembled from spreadsheets.